darkobits/dockerize/README.md

 No `Dockerfile` required.

 This project uses idiomatic standards (ie: `"files"`, `"main"`, `"bin"` in `package.json`) to determine which files in a project are production-relevant.
-It uses `npm pack` under the hood, which is what `npm publish` uses to create package tarballs.
-It uses sane defaults and adheres to best practices for containerizing Node applications.
+It uses [`npm-packlist`](https://github.com/npm/npm-packlist) under the hood, which is what `npm publish` uses to create package tarballs.
+It uses sane defaults and adheres to best practices for containerizing Node applications, but remains configurable for those with highly specific use cases.

 ## Install